Researchers

 CocoaProtect

-Numerous studies indicate that regular cocoa consumption can contribute to the prevention of cardiovascular disease.
-For example, a meta-analysis of ten epidemiological studies found a 25% reduction in cardiovascular risk in individuals who regularly consumed cocoa products in higher amounts.
-In meta-analyses of randomized controlled intervention trials, a reduction in blood pressure, total and LDL cholesterol, an increase in vascular elasticity, and a decrease in insulin resistance have been demonstrated after cocoa consumption.
-Different collectives were studied, including type 2 diabetics.
-Since the cardioprotective effects are attributed to the flavanols in cocoa, flavanol-rich cocoa products that are processed in a flavanol-sparing manner are of great interest from a preventive point of view.
-Cocoa products containing at least 200 mg flavanols per daily portion may be advertised with the health claim "cocoa flavanols help maintain the elasticity of blood vessels, which contributes to normal blood flow" approved by the European Food Safety Authority (EFSA).
+Numerous studies suggest that regular cocoa consumption can help prevent cardiovascular disease.
+For example, a meta-analysis of ten epidemiological studies found a 25% reduction in cardiovascular risk in people who regularly consumed higher amounts of cocoa products.
+In meta-analyses of randomised, controlled intervention studies, a reduction in blood pressure, total and LDL cholesterol, an increase in vascular elasticity and a decrease in insulin resistance were demonstrated following cocoa consumption.
+Different groups were examined, including type 2 diabetics.
+As the cardioprotective effects are attributed to the flavanols in cocoa, flavanol-rich cocoa products that are processed in a flavanol-friendly manner are of great interest from a preventive point of view.
+Cocoa products that contain at least 200 mg flavanols per daily portion may be advertised with the health claim "cocoa flavanols help maintain the elasticity of blood vessels, which contributes to normal blood flow" approved by the European Food Safety Authority (EFSA).

 Results published